 |AC or DC

 How to select MCB or MCCB at Different Circuit Levels?

-well.
-As we have cleared everything in the above sections as well as, the MCB nameplate rating data also give an appropriate information, but the choice of MCB or MCCB is based on certain factors and conditions like;
+Well, as we have clarified everything in the above sections, the MCB nameplate rating data and selection of proper MCB or MCCB also provides appropriate information.
+However, the choice between MCB or MCCB is based on certain factors and conditions, such as:

 - ICS as a % from ICU.
 (See Difference between ICS & ICU in term of Circuit Breakers)